Who is Luigi Mangione: What to know about the man charged with murder in United Healthcare CEO’s shooting death

 Who is Luigi Mangione: What to know about man charged with murder in UnitedHealthcare CEO’s shooting death

-Authorities arrested the person of interest on gun charges after a six-day manhunt
+Mangione has been denied bail and is fighting extradition after being charged with murder in New York in connection with Brian Thompson’s death

-A suspect has been named in connection to the killing of UnitedHealthcare CEO Brian Thompson outside his Manhattan hotel early last Wednesday.
+Luigi Mangione has been charged with murder in connection to the death of the UnitedHealthcare CEO Brian Thompson outside his Manhattan hotel on December 4.

-Luigi Mangione, 26, was spotted eating a meal inside a McDonald’s in Altoona, Pennsylvania, Monday morning and a witness reported him to police.
-That created a whirlwind of investigation that culminated with him being charged with murder in New York and gun counts in Pennsylvania.
+Mangione, 26, was spotted eating a meal inside a McDonald’s in Altoona, Pennsylvania, on Monday morning, with an employee calling the tip into police.

-Thompson was shot dead on December 4 outside a hotel in Manhattan.
+Thompson, 50, was shot dead on December 4 outside the New York Hilton Midtown.
 That launched a massive manhunt for the suspect who eluded police for nearly a week.

-Here is what we know about Mangione, the man police said committed the crime:
+Here is what we know about Mangione, the man police say committed the crime:

 Tip from the public led police to Pennsylvania